IrinaSfv/IrinaSfv/README.md

 # Hello 👋 My name is Irina!

 I'm a highly motivated entry-level web developer.
 I dream of building performance applications that solve business problems and provide users with an awesome experience.
-Before that, I worked as a UX writer for a long time.
-My previous career allowed me to be communicative, creative and passionate about creating a good UX.
+My previous career as a UX writer allowed me to be communicative, creative and passionate about creating a good UX.

 Now I’m looking for a job as a front-end developer in a dream team.